francociarfaglia/enarsi-labs/README.md

-# Advanced Network Troubleshooting & Implementation (ENARSI)
+# Network Architecture Repository

-This repository is a specialized technical resource dedicated to the **implementation, optimization, and troubleshooting** of network architectures, strictly aligned with the **Cisco ENARSI (300-410)** certification objectives.
+This repository is a specialized technical resource dedicated to the **implementation, optimization, and troubleshooting** of network architectures, strictly aligned with the Cisco ENARSI (300-410) certification objectives.

 It serves as a progressive portfolio documenting the resolution of complex routing scenarios and infrastructure services in simulated corporate environments.